NickMFU/Node.js-basic-login-Mysql/README.md

 ```
 This will install the following main dependencies:

-express: Web framework for Node.js
+-express: Web framework for Node.js
-mysql2: MySQL driver for Node.js
+-mysql2: MySQL driver for Node.js
-bcryptjs: For password hashing
+-bcryptjs: For password hashing
-jsonwebtoken: To generate and verify JWT tokens
+-jsonwebtoken: To generate and verify JWT tokens
-body-parser: To parse incoming request bodies
+-body-parser: To parse incoming request bodies
+-nodemon

 ### 3. Configure MySQL Database
 Start XAMPP and make sure MySQL is running.